 I did the exercises and stretches every day for 8 months, and still do them multiple times a week.

-How did you fair with the ACL rehab and stretching?
+How did you fare with the ACL rehab and stretching?

 After 6 months, I had shed the brace.
 I only had 2 incidents in that time period where the knee really bothered me.